Speculate-Correct Error Bounds for k-Nearest Neighbor Classifiers: Introduction

 \section{Introduction}

-In machine learning, we begin with a set of labeled in-sample examples.
-We use those examples to develop a classifier, which maps from inputs to labels.
-The primary goal is to develop a classifier that performs well on out-of-sample data.
-This goal is called \textit{generalization}.
-A secondary goal is to evaluate how well the classifier will perform on out-of-sample data.
-This is called \textit{validation}.
-We do not want to sacrifice generalization for validation; we want to use all in-sample examples to develop the classifier and perform validation as well.

-This paper focuses on validation of $k$-nearest neighbor ($k$-nn) classifiers.
-A $k$-nn classifier consists of the in-sample examples and a metric to determine distances between inputs.
-To label an input, a $k$-nn classifier first determines which $k$ in-sample examples have inputs closest to the input to be classified.
-Then the classifier labels the input with the label shared by a majority of those $k$ nearest neighbors.
-(We assume that $k$ is odd.)
-We also assume binary classification, meaning that there are only two possible labels.
+Local classifiers use only a small subset of their examples to classify each input.
+The best-known local classifier is the nearest neighbor classifier.
+To classify an example, a $k$-nearest neighbor ($k$-nn) classifier uses a majority vote over the $k$ in-sample examples closest to the example.
+We assume $k$ is odd, and we assume binary classification.
+For general information on $k$-nn classifiers, see the books by Devroe et al. \cite{devroye96}, Duda et al. \cite{duda01}, and Hastie et al. \cite{hastie09}.
+Deriving error bounds for $k$-nn classifiers is a challenge, because they can have extremely fractured decision boundaries, making approaches based on hypothesis class size ineffective.

-The error bounds used to validate classifiers in this paper are probably approximately correct (PAC) bounds.
-PAC bounds consist of a range and a bound on the probability that the actual out-of-sample error rate is outside the range.
+The error bounds in this paper are probably approximately correct (PAC) bounds, consisting of a range of error rates and a bound on the probability that the actual out-of-sample error rate is outside the range.
 An effective PAC bound has a small range and a small bound failure probability.
-PAC error bounds include bounds based on Vapnik-Chervonenkis (VC) dimension \citep{vapnik71}, bounds for concept learning by \cite{valiant84}, compression-based bounds by \cite{littlestone86}, \cite{floyd95}, \cite{blum03}, and \cite{bax_compression}, and bounds based on worst likely assignments \citep{baxcallejas}. \cite{langford05} gives an overview and comparison of some types of PAC bounds for validation in machine learning.
+PAC error bounds include bounds based on Vapnik-Chervonenkis (VC) dimension \cite{vapnik71}, bounds for concept learning by Valiant \cite{valiant84}, compression-based bounds by Littlestone and Warmuth \cite{littlestone86}, Floyd and Warmth \cite{floyd95}, Blum and Langford \cite{blum03}, and Bax \cite{bax_compression}, and bounds based on worst likely assignments \cite{baxcallejas}.
+Langford \cite{langford05} gives an overview and comparison of some types of PAC bounds.

-The type of results in this paper are sometimes called conditional error bounds, because they are conditioned on a specific set of in-sample examples and hence a single classifier.
-There is also a history of research on the distributions of out-of-sample error rates over nearest neighbor classifiers based on random in-sample data sets, all with examples drawn i.i.d. using the same joint input-output distribution. \cite{cover67} prove that the leave-one-out error rate of a classifier is an unbiased estimate of the average error rate over classifiers based on one less example than in the in-sample set. \cite{cover68} shows that expected error rate converges to at most twice the optimal Bayes error rate as sample size increases. \cite{psaltis94} analyze how input dimension affects the rate of this convergence.
-For more on nearest neighbors, see the books by \cite{devroye96}, \cite{duda01}, and \cite{hastie09}.